Fundamentals-KTH-CSC-2022-P3/ci-server/README.md

 ## Core CI Features

 ### Compilation

 #### Implementation

+The CI server clones the repository specified in the payload provided by the GitHub webhook, checks out the correct branch and then runs `mvn compile` in the root of the repository.
+If the return code of `mvn compile` is 0, the build is considered successful, otherwise it is considered a failure.

 #### Unit-tested

+The compilation is unit tested by cloning a repository that is guaranteed (by GitHub actions) to be in a compilable state, and then trying to compile that repo and verifying that it passes.
+Another unit test is constituted by disturbing the source code of that repository to an uncompilable state and verifying that compilation fails. **This should change to mocking the necessary behaviour.**

 ### Testing

 #### Implementation

 The CI server runs the tests of the tested repo by running `mvn test` in the root of the tested repo.
 This generates a Surefire test report, which is what the CI server looks through to find any failed tests.

 #### Unit-tested